NextFTC/NextFTC-Docs-v1/src/nextftc/concepts/units.md

 # Units

 NextFTC has an immutable, type-safe units system that allows you to pass quantities in any unit.
 It also prevents you from mixing up units accidentally.
-NextFTC has three types of units: `Distance`, `Angle`, and `TimeSpan`.
+NextFTC has two types of units: `Distance` and `Angle`.
 All units extend the `Quantity` abstract class.

 ## `Distance`

 The first unit we'll look at is `Distance`.
-There are six units `Distance` accepts: millimeters, centimeters, meters, inches, feet, and yards.
+There are six units `Distance`
+accepts: millimeters, centimeters, meters, inches, feet, and yards.
 Internally it is stored in millimeters.

 Creating a `Distance` is simple: